microstijn/microstijn.github.io/index.md

 For a blog on the project click [here](/menu1/)

-### Open for JOBs
+### Convolution / deconvolution

-Nearing the end of my PhD means I am available for hire!
+I have used deconvolution software to denoise image datasets, and to increase the spatial resolution of fluorophores.
+I wanted to fully understand the inner workings of these usefull techniques, and am implementing a simple 2D proof of principle.

 ## Skills